 - Effect of leave of absence.
 The pretenure probationary period may be extended by one

-year when, in one academic year, a nontenured regular faculty member
+year when, in one academic year, a nontenured tenure-line faculty member

 - takes a medical leave of absence for one or more terms or takes family leave (either as full or partial leave) amounting to at least half a year and elects in a written communication to the department chairperson, dean, and cognizant senior vice president before the starting date of the leave that the academic year not be counted;